sxue-r-b/project-nyc-311-service-requests/README.md

 This project ingests NYC 311 Service Requests data from the [NYC Open Data](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/about_data) website.
 Service requests submitted from January 2020 through July 19, 2025 were collected and stored in monthly Parquet files (note: cached data files were not pushed to the repo).

-Following ingestion, an exploratory data analysis was conducted to uncover trends, including complaint seasonality, resolution times, and compliant volume across boroughs, time of day, and days of the week.
+Following ingestion, an exploratory data analysis was conducted to uncover trends, including complaint seasonality, resolution times, and complaint volume across boroughs, time of day, and days of the week.

 ## Project Content